 LTL freight shipping has grown from a trend to reality nowadays, with more and more carriers specializing in moving LTL.
 That made the process of shipping LTL both more refined and efficient in the past few years - and substantially grew demand for this kind of shipping services.

 When it comes to the rates of this type of shipping, they are calculated using weight, freight class and distance from one zip code to another zip code.
 In a market that is worth $30 billion in the US alone, LTL freight shipping is on the rise.

 And if you are wondering how the entire thing works, you can read about it below.

 The Process Behind LTL Shipping

-Basically, the process of LTL freight shipping starts with the LTL carrier that sends out numerous vehicles (including trucks, flatbed, trailers etc.) to the customers for their daily collections.
+The process of LTL freight shipping starts with the LTL carrier that sends out numerous vehicles (including trucks, flatbed, trailers, etc.) to the customers for their daily collections.
 After that, the shipments are brought to the origin terminal and unloaded - while individual shipments that are sent to the same geographic area are loaded onto a vehicle for delivery to the destination terminal.

 But what are the benefits of this type of shipping?

 All The Benefits OF LTL Freight Shipping